rikuto-oiwa-phys/wannier90/docs/docs/tutorials/tutorial_37.md

     are obtained by fitting a window function to the projectabilities (See Ref. [@Vitale2019automated]).
     The number of CWFs is given by the number of PAOs in the pseudopotential, $8$ in this case.
-    For more details on the closest Wannier method, see Ref.[@ozaki-prb24].

 - Directory: `tutorials/tutorial37/` *Files can be downloaded from [here](https://github.com/wannier-developers/wannier90/tree/develop/tutorials/tutorial37)*